tylingsoft/tutorial.md/wizard/lists.md

 Unordered (bulleted) lists use asterisks, pluses, and hyphens (`*`, `+`, and `-`) as list markers.

 Ordered (numbered) lists use regular numbers, followed by periods, as list markers.

+List items may consist of multiple paragraphs.
+Each subsequent paragraph in a list item must be indented by either 4 spaces or one tab.